mwalstad/Project-3-ISA-616/Process files - Not for final project/README.md

 Solution:

--   Time series analysis and prediction of future enrollment for the next two semesters.
+-   Descriptive analysis and projection of future enrollment for the next two semesters.
 A predictive model to determine is a student will drop or stay in their program.

 Pain Killers:

--   Identify key characteristics of students who leave the major
+-   Identify key characteristics of students who leave the program

 -   Identify classes that may need curriculum change in order to retain my students

--   Understand why students switch to the BA major and what majors they come from
+-   Understand why students switch to the BA program

 Gains: